ONSdigital/sdc-int-cc-ui/README.md

 $ make run
 </pre>

-Depending on your local set-up, you may also need to be running CCSvc and/or the AIMS mock service.

 When not run in production mode, CCUI has defaults for connecting to CCSvc, however you may need to set/modify environment variables for ‘CCSVC_URL’, ‘CCSVC_USERNAME’ and ‘CCSVC_PASSWORD’ to talk to you local CCSvc.

 ## SAML IDP configuration when running CCUI in GCP